 From 1954 through 1960, Logan anchored the infield for baseball’s exciting new franchise, the Milwaukee Braves.
 He earned All-Star honors four times: 1955, 1957, 1958, and 1959.
 He helped the Braves win their only World Series in 1957.
 The Braves had fallen short of the 1956 pennant by one game.
 On June 15, 1957, however, Johnny acquired a new double-play partner who helped put Milwaukee over the top.
 “When Red Schoendienst joined our ball team,” Johnny recalled, “I went to his locker and hand-shaked him and I said, ‘I’m Logan, the shortstop.
 You’re the captain of the infield.
 You call the steals, who’s covering second base.
 Let me worry about my excellent third baseman, Eddie Mathews.’ ”32

-On September 23, 1957, Logan scored the pennant-winning run for the Braves, and in the World Series that followed, featuring Aaron, Mathews, Mantle, and Berra, Logan belted the first home run.
+On September 23, 1957, Logan scored the pennant-winning run for the Braves, and in the World Series that followed, featuring Aaron, Mathews, Mickey Mantle, and Yogi Berra, Logan belted the first home run.
 In Game Four he set an extra-inning World Series record for shortstops with ten assists.
 He tied Game Four with a one-out double in the tenth inning before scoring on Mathews’ home run in a dramatic Braves’ 7-5 win.

 Logan and the Braves repeated as NL champs in 1958 but dropped the World Series to the Yankees in seven games.
 The following year Milwaukee tied the Los Angeles Dodgers for the league crown, necessitating a best-of-three playoff, which the Dodgers won in two straight games.
 In the deciding game Logan was knocked unconscious at second base by a football-style block thrown by Norm Larker trying to prevent a double play.
 When Johnny awoke, his first words were, “Did we get the guy at first?”33 (Yes, they did.)